Drag Race España

-Drag Race España (sometimes called Drag Race Spain) is a Spanish reality competition streaming television series, produced by Atresmedia Televisión in collaboration with Buendía Estudios and executive produced by World of Wonder.
+Drag Race España (sometimes called Drag Race Spain) is a Spanish reality competition television series, produced by Atresmedia Televisión in collaboration with Buendía Estudios and executive produced by World of Wonder.
 It is the Spanish adaptation of the Drag Race franchise.
 In a similar format to the American version, the show features a crop of Spanish drag queens as they compete for a grand prize of €30,000 and the title of "Spain's Next Drag Superstar".
-The series is airing on ATRESplayer Premium in Spain and on WOW Presents Plus elsewhere.
-The first season premiered on 30 May, and concluded on 25 July 2021.
+The series airs on ATRESplayer Premium in Spain and on WOW Presents Plus elsewhere.

+The first season premiered on 30 May 2021.
+The series was later renewed for a second season, which premiered on March 27, 2022., and a third season, which premiered on April 16, 2023.
+An All Stars version with past contestants was also announced to be aired after the third season.

+Drag Race España is the seventh international adaptation of the American reality competition series RuPaul's Drag Race, following Chilean, Thai, British, Canadian, Dutch, and Australian and New Zealand versions.
+It has been followed by Italian, French, Filipino, Belgian, Swedish, Mexican, Brazilian, and German iterations.

 The winner of the first season of Drag Race España was Carmen Farala.
 The winner of the second season of Drag Race España was Sharonne.

-The series was renewed for a second season, which premiered on March 27, 2022.

-Later on, the series was renewed for a third season set to air in 2023, and an All Stars version was announced.
+The winner of the third season of Drag Race España was Pitita.
+The winner of the fourth season was Le Cocó.